eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.94
+- Furnace Multitasking description was wrong after buy
+- block gain/loss messages were not consistent with chips
+- Performance increase if you have all Glass Tools enabled for Tool Factory and can afford them

 ## 2.93
 - Shopping Assistant remembers your choice.
 (BTW it doesn't work for Bigger Buckets.
 But you probably already have that)
 - I think I fixed the issue of free boosts not being bought on occasion: castles were NaN after spending infinite castles